-Measuring your retention rate is an important first step to an effective VoC system—yet one that over 32% companies don’t even do.
+Measuring your retention rate is an important first step to an effective VoC system — yet one that over 32% of companies don’t even do.

 The goal here is to understand more than your NPS score will give you.
 You want to know which customers are churning, why they’re churning, and when they’re going to churn.

-And that means putting a dollar amount to it.
+And that means putting a dollar amount into it.
 The way to do this?
-Figure out the “cost of doing nothing”.
+Figure out the “cost of doing nothing."

 If you were to continue business as usual without doing anything differently, how many customers would you lose and what sort of hit would your business take?
 That’s the cost.

 Once you start talking in terms that reflect the reality of your business growth—i.e. revenue lost and revenue gained—you inject clarity into your data, eliminate wasteful processes, and know where to allocate spending going forward.

 This is a big deal.
 You need to be able to justify the effort you are putting in and you need to be able to prioritize budget to the highest ROI projects.
 But while it may seem like a necessary step, not nearly enough companies are doing it.
 (In fact, our research showed that less than 40% are.)